julelang/manual/src/introduction/keywords.md

 ## Imaginary Keywords

-Imaginary keywords are words that are not keywords for Jule, but are recommended for developers to treat as if they were a keyword.
-These words are mostly aliases for built-in types, reserved names for some functions or constant variables.
+Imaginary keywords are words that are not keywords for Jule, but are recommended for developers to treat as if they were keywords.
+These words are mostly aliases for built-in types, reserved names for some functions, or constant variables.

 Developers can use these words as identifiers to functions and other definitions if they wish, but this can lead to a variety of development issues and readability challenges.
-Because relevant word now points to a new definition defined by the developer instead of its commonly used built-in definition.
+Because the relevant word now points to a new definition defined by the developer instead of its commonly used built-in definition.

 For example: